 \section{Method}

-Consider a volumetric US image is a stack of 2D slices along the $z-$direction.
-Given such dataset, we ask a clinical expert to provide the annotation of three such 2D slices for the target muscle (SOL, GL or GM).
-The objective of this work is then to automatically segment the remainder of the volume by relying on additional poor/partial annotations.
+Consider a volumetric US volume as a stack of 2D slices along the $z-$direction.
+Given such a dataset, we simulate asking a clinical expert to provide the annotation of three 2D slices for the target muscle (SOL, GL or GM).
+The objective is to automatically segment the remainder of the volume by relying on additional poor/partial annotations.
 Since modeling the segmentation of the full 3D volume at once is intractable, we formulate the segmentation as the propagation of the provided annotations.
-We model the problem in a spatio-temporal fashion, where the temporal dimension is associated with the depth of the volume.
-We process the data with a sliding window treating a partial sub-volume at time.
+We model the problem in a spatiotemporal fashion, where the temporal dimension is associated with the depth of the volume.
+We process the data with a sliding window handling one partial sub-volume at a time.